wrandelshofer/UuidNCName/README.md

 ### extractNonLexicalFields(UUID):(version,variant,data)

-An <a id="UUID"/>`UUID` is a 128-bit unsigned integer in big-endian order.
+An `UUID` is a 128-bit unsigned integer in big-endian order.
 It contains variable-length fields.
 The field layout depends on the version and variant of a `UUID`.

-For the purpose of formatting, we overlay an `UUID` with the following fields:
+For the purpose of extraction, we overlay an `UUID` with the following fields:

        0                   1                   2                   3
        0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1